Introducing the new couponified Chase Sapphire Reserve

 The new version of the Sapphire Reserve card preserves the same great travel protections, and increases point earnings on airfare and hotels.
 But for other travel not booked through Chase, the card earns only 1x.
 That’s really not good at all.
 I have other cards I can turn to for these other purchases (the Chase Ink Business Preferred, for example, is a great option for 3x travel), but I’ll lose the simplicity of paying for all travel with a single card.

 Anyway, as an existing cardholder I’m glad that I won’t have to pay the new annual fee until my next renewal date after October 26th.
-As luck would have it, I expect to get charged $550 on October 1.
-That’s awesome because I won’t get charged the new annual fee until October 1, 2026!
+My anniversary date is September 6th.
+That’s awesome because I won’t get charged the new annual fee until fall 2026!
 So, I’ll have plenty of time with the new card benefits to decide if this card will remain a keeper for me.

 Want to learn more about miles and points?
 Subscribe to email updates or check out our podcast on your favorite podcast platform.